mdtanker/polartoolkit/docs/contributing.md

 ### Committing changes

 Once your have made your changes locally, you'll need to make a branch, commit the changes, and create a PR.
-We use the [Angular Commits Convention](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary) for commit messages.
+We use the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
 This allows automatic creation of the Changelogs, and automatic determination of what the next version will be.
 All commits should follow the below structure:
 ```
 <type>: <description>